 When looking at assisted living communities for yourself or a loved one, you’ve probably come across the phrase “assisted living levels of care” when reviewing the types of services provided by different senior living communities.

 But what, exactly, does “assisted living levels of care” mean?

 Assisted living “levels of care” generally refers to how much assistance a person needs with activities of daily living (ADLs) as well as management of one’s health.

-- ADLs include tasks like getting dressed, taking a bath or shower, eating and using the restroom.
+- Activities of Daily Living (ADLs) encompass essential tasks necessary for one’s everyday functioning.
+Activities of daily living examples include tasks like getting dressed, taking a bath or shower, eating and using the restroom.

 - Medical needs may depend on whether the individual can take prescription medications or manage chronic conditions independently, or whether some assistance from a caregiver is needed.